Best Airplane Travel Activities for Toddlers: Puzzles, Magnetic Toys, and Games

 **NOTE: This toy has small pieces and is for children ages 3 and up.

-Reusable Sticker Play Sets
+Reusable Sticker Play Sets for Toddlers

 Activities with stickers for toddlers are always a hit.
 You can definitely find reusable sticker activity sets (save them for the return flight), but some creative sticker activities are one-time use only.
 (However, they’re still worth it, because they definitely help to pass the time on any flight).